vegaprotocol/specs/specs/0025-governance.md

  - Create a proposal
  - Vote on a proposal

+In this document, a "user" refers to a "party" on a Vega network.

 # Future work
 This version of the specification covers governance of data within the network.
 It does not cover changes to network level parameters such as validator sets, block duration or configuration file updates, which will be supported in the future.